 While this stage may not last past a few days in some people, those who progressively get worse may have post-traumatic stress disorder.
 Therapy is usually beneficial to individuals in this stage and can prevent symptoms from worsening.
 At Banyan Mental Health, we offer a mental health residential program that separates patients from their daily environments to help them recover without distractions.

 The second stage of post-traumatic stress disorder is the rescue stage.
 In the rescue phase, the person will begin to accept what happened.
-In order to do so, the person may need to return to the place where the incident occurred, assess any damage that was done to their home, talk to others who survived that event or a similar incident.
-The rescue stage does not, however, refer to complete recovery from the experience but rather the acceptance of it.
+In order to do so, the person may need to return to the place where the incident occurred, assess any damage that was done to their home, and talk to others who survived that event or a similar incident.
+The rescue stage does not, however, refer to complete recovery from the experience but rather the acceptance of it

 In the rescue phase, a person with PTSD may experience symptoms like: